robianc/parse_COVID-19/README.md

 The Excel file (not updated) is this one, see if it fits your needs: https://github.com/robianc/parse_COVID-19/blob/master/out/COVID-19.xlsx

-The Excel also incudes the computation, for each i-th day, of deceased(i)/deceased(j) for j={i-1,i-2,...,i-10}.
+The Excel also incudes the computation, for each region and each i-th day, of deceased(i)/deceased(j) for j={i-1,i-2,...,i-10}.
 This ratio could give an indication on the trend of death counts compared to death counts j days before.